-Required I Program Courses (7.5 hours) Cr.
+Required Program Courses (4 hours) Cr.
 Hrs.

-SPT 110 Sterile Processing Technician Theory 3
+SPT 110 Sterile Processing Technician Theo ry 4

-SPT 111 Sterile Processing Technician

-Work Experience 4.5

-Total Semes ter Credit Hours
+Total Seme ester Credit Hours 4

 SURGICAL TECHNOLOGY

 Health Career Admissions Program Code: G.SUR.AAS

 The Surgical Technology Program prepares students with the technical expertise necessary to perform as vital members of the surgical team.
 Surgical technologists work in a fast-paced environment requiring physical stamina, critical thinking, technical skills, and professionalism.
 The A.A.S. is the recommended level of entry credential for the surgical technologist.
 Theory and clinical experience in area health agencies are included in the program.
 This surgical technology program is in the continuing accreditation cycle and accredited by the Commission on Accreditation of Allied Health Education programs (CAAHEP), www.CAAHEP.org.